Twaddler01/rpg_similitude/README.md

 # Issues
 - May be issues loading code from URL.
 For best results, download .zip and use localhost server.
 (For Android, I use Simple HTTP server): https://play.google.com/store/apps/details?id=com.phlox.simpleserver
+- Added proper image files, but occasionally may receive a Github error.
+Pull request will be made next update to see if it resolves and to clean up unnecessary code/files.

 # Updates

+09-11-2024
+- Inventory "mess" resolved and data is properly placed in saveData array.
+Need a bit more debugging for testing purposes.
+Thinking of adding a "bank" for extra storage space.
+Need to setup working Gold currency, which is essentially ready to go already.

 09-10-2024
 - Inventory is working but messy.
 Will be revamping system for easy save.